Utility Bills 101: Average Monthly Cost of Utilities by State and Nationally

 How to save on your cell phone bill

-The best way to save money on your cell phone bill is to keep an eye on each mobile carrier’s promotions.
-You’ll often see promotions advertising discounted prices on phone plans (and even new smartphones) if you add an extra line to your plan or switch carriers.
+One of the best ways to save on your cell phone bill is by watching for promotions from mobile carriers.
+You’ll often find deals on phone plans—and even new smartphones—when you add a line or switch carriers.

 Tips for Saving Money on Summer Utility Bills

-According to the US Energy Information Administration, the average cost of energy in US households was about $117.46 a month in 20201—with nearly half of that money going to heating and cooling (which has gone up since then).
-The average cost of natural gas to power homes in US households was about $90.62 a month in 2022.
+According to the US Energy Information Administration, the average cost of energy in US households was about $117.46 a month in 2020—with nearly half of that money going to heating and cooling (which went up to $136.84 in 2023).
+Though the average cost of natural gas to power homes in US households dropped to $69.38 per month 2023, compared to $90.62 per month in 2022, due to increased production.

 While your energy source determines the energy cost you pay, your bill also depends on inflation, geopolitics, and how much energy you conserve.
 Here are some other important factors to consider: